neutrons/MagnetismReflectometer/README.md

 the live reduction node.

 # TODO:
-- Update polarizer/analyzer PV names.
 - Use polarizer/analyzer labels to make sure Off is always +.

-# TODO - Live Reduction
-- Use `MRFilterCrossSections` once the zero-length log issues are fixed (in mr_reduction.py).

-# TODO - QuickNXS translate
-- Use `MRFilterCrossSections` once the zero-length log issues are fixed (in mr_filter_events.py).

 # TODO - Mantid:
 - Automate the selection of const-Q binning.
 - Write output algorithm that takes in a group workspace.

-# Done:
-- Common peak ranges: pick the cross-section with the highest count and use its peak definition for the other ones.
-- Q resolution (currently done in reflectivity_output.py).
-- Refactor MRInspectData, add a property for the event number cut-off.
-- Allow a workspace as the input to mr_reduction rather than a file.